massivebird/massivebird.github.io/content/projects/arcsearch.md

 ### Act III: Rust

 After my third and final attempt at learning Rust, it stuck.
 Arcsearch was my first major Rust project, and I am incredibly proud of it.
-I achieved the performance of C++ _and_ loved maintaining it.
+I achieved the performance of C++ _and_ love maintaining it.
 Arcsearch's Rust implementation remains the most feature-rich and performant version to date.

 ### Honorable mention: Python